cvc5/ethos/user_manual.md

 Note however that the evaluation of these operators is handled by more efficient methods internally in the ALF checker, that is, they are not treated as syntax sugar internally.

 Core operators:

+>> The semantics of the alf operators is better explained in terms of an evaluation function.
+Will fix.

 - `(alf.is_eq t1 t2)`
     - Returns `true` if `t1` is (syntactically) equal to `t2`, or `false` if `t1` and `t2` are distinct and ground.
 Otherwise, it does not evaluate.
 - `(alf.ite t1 t2 t3)`